 - Assess your skin condition every month, from head to toe.

-- Get a professional skin check-up every year to rule out any abnormalities.
+- Get a professional skin check-up like from Chelsea Cosmetics every year to rule out any abnormalities.

 Few Interesting Facts about Skin Cancer